ciciolina/Thinkpad-T440-Fixit/README.md

 - fix login keyring window on chromium/chrome
 - fix powertop turnables/persistent
 - fix timeshift dont create sheduled snapshots
+- fix high temps on video player and chromium

 And others tips and things i will add in the future!